bhuone-garbu/loopkat/README.md

 @bhuone-garbu:registry=https://npm.pkg.github.com
 ```

-For semantic reason, this template requires `.jsx` or `.tsx` to be used as file extension for React.
+For semantic reason, this template makes use of `.jsx` or `.tsx` as file extension for React.

 ## Running